Windows OS Hub

 dism mount install.wim image

-Copy the original fonts files from the C:\Distr\wim\Windows\Fonts to the C:\Windows\Fonts directory with the replacement of files on the target directory:
+Copy the original fonts files from the C:\Distr\wim\Windows\Fonts to the C:\Windows\Fonts directory with the replacement of files in the target directory.
+Use this PowerShell command:

 Copy-Item -path C:\Distr\wim\Windows\Fonts -Destination C:\Windows -recurse –container -force

 The font files will be replaced with the original ones.
-Some system fonts that are currently used won’t be replaced; a number of errors in the console window will indicate this.
+Some system fonts that are currently used won’t be replaced; some errors in the console window will indicate this.

 Now you can unmount the source Windows image: